Table of Contents

 Medical test for Children

-Children under the age of 12 only need to go to designated medical centers approved by GAMCA and submit original passport and 2 photos and visa.
+Children under the age of 12 only need to go to designated medical centers approved by GAMCA and submit their original passport and 2 photos and visa.

 They will check weight height and ask if vaccines are given regularly and issue a medical fit certificate.
 There is no need for laboratory tests.